 Over the past four months or so, we have come to know one of the local homeless.
 He collects bottles (a few of us save them for him).
 I encouraged him to start coming to our Saturday Breakfast and, perhaps, even to stay for the sidewalk church service.
 So he did.
 And, has been.
 Regularly.
-In fact, he'd bring one or two of his homeless friends (pretty much every Saturday); encouraging, sometimes even telling them, "We're staying for the Church Service, too."
-We've had, almost regularly, the homeless breakdown and cry, a few times even falling to their knees, and many times with their arms stretched out.
+In fact, he’d bring one or two of his homeless friends (pretty much every Saturday), encouraging them, “We’re staying for the Church Service, too.”
+We have had, regularly, the homeless breakdown and cry, even a few times falling to their knees with their arms stretched out.
 We pray for them, comfort them.
-Many just so grateful for the food and broken because they know they need God desperately.
+They’re just so grateful for the food and broken because they know they need God desperately.

-Another regular gentleman also brings friends and many times homeless friends to the breakfast and service.
+Another regular gentleman also brings friends and many times his homeless friends to the breakfast and service.
 This week he brought a young lady (probably in her 30s).
-When we served her the food, she broke down and cried--she was so grateful.
-Drug use ruined her teeth (in fact, she had told us she had a lot of teeth just removed), ashen, and thin--and being subject to the nightly elements doesn't bring rest and renewed strength.
+When we served her the food, she broke down and cried—she was so grateful.
+Drug use had ruined her teeth.
+In fact, she had told us she had a lot of teeth just removed.
+Ashen and thin—and being subject to the nightly elements doesn’t bring rest and renewed strength.
+This was very evident.
 She just cried and cried and said thank you, thank you, thank you.

 Are not the elect among the homeless?